Changing citalopram to duloxetine

 4. Follow-up: After the switch has been completed, follow up with your healthcare provider to ensure that the new medication is effective and well-tolerated.
 Adjustments may be made if necessary.

-See also Duloxetine hydrochloride melting point
+See also Duloxetine uv

 Remember, each individual may respond differently to medication changes, so it is essential to communicate openly with your healthcare provider throughout the process.